Why Some Products Generate Demand While Others Depend

 Ads.
 Promotions.
 Discounts.

-The moment the pressure slows, momentum fades.
+When that pressure slows, momentum fades.

-In many cases, the issue sits elsewhere.
+In many cases, it isn’t.

 The Structural Question